d-darwin/darwin-vue-ui/README.md

 #### Atoms

+- **DBackdrop**.
+Renders a simple backdrop.
+Used in pair with closable components.
+  More details: '@dariwn-studio/ui-vue/src/components/atoms/DButton.vue'.
 - **DButton**.
 Renders a button of various appearance and behavior.
   More details: '@dariwn-studio/ui-vue/src/components/atoms/DButton.vue'.
 - **DButtonScrollTop**.
 Renders button which allows scroll page to the top.